alpiepho/macropad-timers/README.md

 - "application" setup
 - main loop

-Like all Arduino applications, this follows the pattern of setup and loop forever, although there are 2 setup sections.
+Like all Arduino applications, this follows the pattern of setup and loop forever.
 The main loop:
 1. checks buttons
 2. checks menu input
 3. updates timer data structures
 4. diplays those timer structures

-As performance issues arose (biggest problem is providing consistent timer rate independent of the number of timers), a "LOOP_FACTOR" was added to slow the main loop.
-Also the rate of updating each timer is controlled with "DELTA".
-Both of these are currently set to 1, pending further debug.

-Pressing the encoder knob will take the user to a menu to configure the number timers, and the type, start, end sound, for each timer.

-Once confgiured, each timer runs and updates the leds.
-The corresponding keys control each timer as described above.

 ## Learnings